FrankS101/PhD-Thesis/presentation-latex/README.md

 2. (Optional) If you are not going to write your dissertation in English (or some part must be in another language), you will also need to install language and font packages, for example:
 <pre><code>sudo apt-get install texlive-lang-spanish</code></pre>
+3. Compilation: The pdf slides can be created using the provided Makefile, which creates two files, one with the slides and another with each slide with its notes in a page prepared to be printed.
+After that, it removes all latex temporary files.
+<pre><code>make</code></pre>
+In order to have timestamp-based snapshots of the entire folder via the Makefile:
+<pre><code>make snapshot</code></pre>
-3. Editor: I strongly recommend using a latex environment to edit your files, specially if you are a starting with latex.
+4. Editor: I strongly recommend using a latex environment to edit your files, specially if you are starting with latex.
 I like emacs, but TexMaker also works pretty good.
 <pre><code>sudo apt-get install texmaker</code></pre>
-4. Compilation: The pdf slides can be created using the provided Makefile.
-Make creates two files, one with the slides and another with each slide with its notes in a page prepared to be printed.
-<pre><code>make</code></pre>

 # Copyright